aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 3. Two (2) BGP ASN's (For the Transit Gateway and Firewall Cluster - note: a third is required if you are deploying a VGW for DirectConnect connectivity.)

 NOTE: Prior to v1.5.0 CIDR ranges were assigned to each VPC and subnet throughout the config file.
-This required customers to perform extensive updates across the config file when needing to move to specific IP ranges compatible with a customer's existing network.
+This required customers to perform extensive updates across the config file when needing to move to specific IP ranges compatible with a customer's existing on-premise networks.
 While this is still supported for those wanting to control exactly what address is used on every subnet, the solution has added support for dynamic CIDR assignments and the sample config files have been updated to reflect.
 New installs will have CIDR's pulled from CIDR pools, defined in the global-options section of the config file with state maintained in DynamoDB.
-A [script](../reference-artifacts/Custom-Scripts/Update-Scripts/v1.3.8_to_v1.5.0) exists to enable existing customers to migrate to the new scheme, if desired.
+The v1.5.0 [custom upgrade guide](./v150-Upgrade.md) will provides details on the upgrade process and requirements to migrate to the new CIDR assignment system, if desired.
+A [script](../reference-artifacts/Custom-Scripts/Update-Scripts/v1.3.8_to_v1.5.0) was created to assist with this migration.

 ### 2.2.4.
 DNS, Domain Name, TLS Certificate Planning